 Krishna Ramadas, an Indian American, cherishes his native heritage.
-His role as a researcher-writer began as a fun diversion during a sabbatical break from his Engineering career.
-He did not then know that the diversion would bring him to a second career.
+He began as an amateur writer during a short break from his Engineering career.
+He did not know the short pursuit would turn into a profession.
 You can find his writings under the brands Conscious Cosmos and Ancient Skies.
-He says the following about his work
+He says the following about his work.

-Krishna Ramadas published his first book, eight years ago, with ideas extracted from a Sanskrit text related to ancient astronomy.
+Krishna shares his immediate findings as short write-ups on his Social Media Platforms.
+He relies on conventional modes of publishing only for complex topics.
+Krishna Ramadas published his first book ten years ago, on Vedic astronomy.
 His latest two books present ideas from the text of Agasthiyar, a Tamil Siddhar master who lived several centuries ago.
-Agasthiyar’s texts present ways to achieve altered states of consciousness, especially through mineral and herbal formulations.
+Agasthiyar’s texts discuss ways to achieve altered states of consciousness, primarily through mineral and herbal formulations.

 Krishna’s books about Siddhars

-Any researcher who works with the texts of Siddhars needs to know about meditation, at least to a certain extent.
-This is because, intellectuals in the past believed the domain of consciousness to be intertwined with the space of matter.
+Any researcher who studies the texts of Siddhars needs to know about meditation.
+Firstly, Siddhars saw the realm of consciousness and the space of matter as intertwined.
 Secondly, many texts from the past discuss science and spirituality side by side.
-Krishna Ramadas has been a meditator long before he began writing books.
-In addition, SriSri, the global humanitarian and spiritual master has been his guide.
+Krishna Ramadas’s experience as a meditator helps him in writing confidently on the above topics.
+He relies on his connection to SriSri in choosing topics to research for his books.
 He says this about SriSri

 “Gurudev has the ability to lucidly explain matters from the Vedas in a modern context.
 He believes that the wisdom from the past is a gift to humanity.
 I am fortunate to have his guidance.
 He helps me prioritize my research work.”

-Krishna Ramadas teaches Sahaj Samadhi Meditation and SKY breath Meditation. since the last twelve years through the Art of Living Foundation, an organization founded by Gurudev Sri Sri Ravishankar.
+Krishna Ramadas teaches Sahaj Samadhi Meditation and SKY breath Meditation.
+He also conducts meditation/silence retreats.
 You can find a list of free sessions offered by him at this link

 Some common misconceptions about Conscious Cosmos